 6. Industrial and Green Energy

 Coal, hydro, natural gas, nuclear, solar, wind, geothermal, and biomass companies make up most of the energy sector in Maryland.
-The majority of the state's electricity is generated from coal and nuclear power.7 However, the state's dependency on fossil fuel energy sources has been declining over time while electricity generation from renewable sources has been increasing.
+The U.S. Energy Information Administration reports that the majority of the state's electricity is generated from coal and nuclear power.
+However, the state's dependency on fossil fuel energy sources has been declining over time while electricity generation from renewable sources has been increasing.

-Looking at solar energy alone, there are more than 230 solar companies employing over 4,500 people across the state.8 Even corporations are getting on board, and several large international retailers located throughout the state have converted to solar energy.
+Looking at solar energy alone, there are almost 300 solar companies employing over 4,500 people across the state, according to information from the Solar Energy Industries Association.
+Even corporations are getting on board, and several large international retailers located throughout the state have converted to solar energy.

 The emerging renewable energy sector is partially a result of the government's requirement that at least 50 percent of the state's energy must come from renewable sources by 2030.
 That being said, traditional energy sources still have an important role.
-There are more than 1,200 energy businesses employing more than 38,000 people across the state.
-And the industry pays an average annual salary of $87,610.3
+MDOC notes that there are more than 1,200 energy businesses employing more than 38,000 people across the state.
+And the industry pays an average annual salary of $87,610.

 - Plant and systems operators—3,645